 “Where shall we drink and make merry our life?”
 The obvious hit single off the album, maybe?
 The Spanish film director Miguel Ángel Mengó Lloret made us a lovely video for this: https://youtu.be/0RKTN8W4Jbg.

 Mr Emotional: A soft lullaby.

 Ode à Mes Nuits (Feat.
 Rebecca Amar): A haunting sexual tale.

 6. What are the themes of your debut album “Songs for Mediocre Men Vol 1.”?

 Urban alienation, isolation and trying to keep the faith are my main recurrent themes.
 After Megaphone Ou La Mort’s split, I wanted an evocative title for Le Garçon Rêvé’s debut album.
 When Diego (guitar player in Le Garçon Rêvé) played me his demos, the title of the album came first.
 All the songs sounded like hit singles to me, like a best of, that’s the reason for the ‘Vol. 1’.

-Promoting ‘Eat Your Makeup’ wherever they’ll receive us… and starting to work on a 3rd record, I presume.
-Apart from that, I appear on Stéphanie Cadel et la Caravane’s second record which should be out this year, as well as on Boémia Vadia’s debut album that should be out before summer.
+Promoting ‘Eat Your Makeup’ wherever they’ll receive us… working on a 3rd record, I presume.
+Apart from that, I appear on Stéphanie Cadel et la Caravane’s second record as well as on Boémia Vadia’s debut album.

 Interview by Owl